Irma (singer): Career

 By 2007, she had posted her first videos on YouTube.
 Those included her own compositions, including "Letter to the Lord" and a piano piece "Somehow", as well as cover versions of songs including "I Want You Back" by The Jackson 5, "Bubbly" by Colbie Caillat, and "New Soul" by Yael Naim.

 She released several home-made videos with acoustic covers on YouTube in collaboration with French and international musicians, including Tété ("Hey Ya!"), Matthieu Chédid ("Rolling in the Deep"), Gad Elmaleh ("Isn't She Lovely?"), Tom Dice ("Talkin' 'bout a Revolution") from Belgium and Patrice ("The Times They Are a-Changin'") from Germany.
 Together with will.i.am from the Black Eyed Peas, she performed a cover version of "I Want You Back".

 In the summer of 2008, she met Michael Goldman (son of a French musician Jean-Jacques Goldman), who in 2007 co-founded the music label My Major Company.
 Irma signed a record deal with My Major Company and released her first album Letter to the Lord in February 2011 in France, where it peaked in the top ten and was certified platinum a year after the release.
 In Switzerland, she debuted at number 46 and in Wallonia, Belgium, at number 18.
 The first single "I Know" reached number two in France.
 The music video was directed and shot by J.G.
 Biggs.

 In 2011, she went on tour around Europe and in late 2011, signed a record contract to release her debut album in the US with Universal Republic Records.
 In 2012, she was featured in a European Google Chrome ad which chronicles her rise to fame after posting videos on YouTube, and she was nominated for the best French act at the 2012 MTV Europe Music Awards.
 In early 2013, she re-released her successful single "I Know" as a duet for the German market with German singer-songwriter Mic Donet.

+In 2014, she recorded her second album Faces at Jungle City Studios in New York City.

-Irma's music video Save Me (directed by Xavier Maingon) won 2014 the "Starz People’s Choice Award" in the section Music Video at the 37th Starz Denver Film Festival.
+"Save Me", the first single from Faces, was released the same year.
+The music video, directed by Xavier Maingon, won the "Starz People’s Choice Award" in the Music Video category at the 37th Starz Denver Film Festival in 2014.

+In 2025, Irma completed a sold-out tour across Brazil, performing 25 dates in seven states, following a rise in popularity on social media.